 Some information we hold can't be released, because we need to protect confidential and commercial information.

 - Proposals that have been declined on the grounds of commercial sensitivity.
 Advising that that they had been declined may compromise the ability of the project to attract funding from other sources in the future.

 - Proposals that have been agreed, but not yet announced.
 This is because contract negotiations are underway.
 Releasing material before we announce the project risks compromising contract negotiations.

 - Proposals that have been announced, but not yet contracted on the grounds that contract negotiations are still underway.
 Releasing this material before announcement risks compromising contract negotiations.

 - All information related to loan details to ensure that the PDU’s ability to negotiate is not prejudiced.

 - All projects still under active consideration.

-The Provincial Development Unit (PDU) reports to Cabinet every quarter on its funding decisions and the performance of the Provincial Growth Fund.
+The Provincial Development Unit (PDU) reports to Cabinet every quarter on its funding decisions and the performance of the PGF.
 These reports are available on the Ministry of Business, Innovation and Employment (MBIE) website.

 Regional Growth Programme evaluation

 The following evaluation was developed for the Regional Growth Programme in 2017.